Troubleshooting Mitsubishi Check Engine Light On

 1. Spark Plugs

 Old spark plugs will cause your Mitsubishi check engine light to come on with fault codes P0300, P0301, P0302, P0303, and P0304.
-Also, they can cause your vehicle to have reduced power and a decrease in fuel economy.
+They can also reduce your vehicle’s power and fuel economy.
 Remember that driving with bad spark plugs may damage your catalytic converter and oxygen sensors.

 Faulty spark plugs are a common problem that triggers the check engine light on Mitsubishi cars.
 The problem is generally not the manufacturer’s fault but lacks maintenance on the owner’s part.
-Spark plugs are maintenance items and need to be replaced as the car nears the 100k mile mark.
+Spark plugs are maintenance items that must be replaced as the car nears the 100k mile mark.

 Check your owner’s manual for the specific recommended spark plug replacement interval.